jroth49/MLB/README.md

 ## MLB Model Software Outline

 ## Brainstorm/Features/Websites
-   ##### Brainstorm
+###### Brainstorm
-    Make sports betting models to predict odds based on historical data and current stats Will need to collect historical data and current data Need to compare based on current matchups checking for information pre-first pitch Will need to test with seasons prior
+    -Make sports betting models to predict odds based on historical data and current stats -Will need to collect historical data and current data -Need to compare based on current matchups checking for information pre-first pitch -Will need to test with seasons prior
-    Trickiest part will be comparing old data to new data, while keeping new data up to date Potential DB and WebApp And Twitter Picks
+    -Trickiest part will be comparing old data to new data, while keeping new data up to date -Potential DB and WebApp And Twitter Picks
-    Create graphs and charts per season to see trends Features
+    -Create graphs and charts per season to see trends Features
     Compare previous player data to current matchup Live odds (updating them and line shopping)